 Visually Bride is more refined and striking than both Frankenstein and The Invisible Man, that both had a sort of crude edge to them.
 In Bride, Whale goes full throttle on the German expressionism, the darkness is pitch black and we move through crypts and graveyards, and into the amazing, blazing, dazzling lab of Pretorius, that is even greater and more spacious than in the first film.
 Kenneth Strickfaden has multiplied his arsenal of electrical equipment and things that go ZAP!
 Art director Charles D. Hall has perhaps outdone himself, although his credits prior to this film boasts productions like The Phantom of the Opera (1925), The Man Who Laughs (1928), Show Boat (1929), Dracula, Frankenstein, and The Invisible Man.
-Hall would later design sets for The Flying Saucer (1950) and Red Planet Mars.
+Hall would later design sets for The Flying Saucer (1950, review) and Red Planet Mars.
 With the help of cinematographer John J. Mescall Whale creates some stunning images and beautiful, unsettling, fluid cinematography, although there are almost no traditional tracking shots in the film.
 This also greatly adds to the dreamlike quality.
 Whale had discovered Mescall while working on One More River.
 His only other sci-fi came at the end of his career, when he shot Roger Corman’s classic B-movie Not of this Earth in 1957.
 In addition to the expressionist streak, Whale also incorporates the rapid Soviet montage style, especially well seen in the absolutely brilliant scenes in the lab, both during the experiment, and after the Bride is revealed.
 All in all – even though no concept of this film is groundbreaking – the techniques used had been around for years – it is nonetheless one of the most visually proud American films of the thirties, and in that regard it deserves all praise.

 Thematically, though, the film basically repeats the same themes as Frankenstein, and in that sense Whale was quite right when he said he had milked the story for what it was worth.
 Although Balderston did go back to the book for more material, he still didn’t delve into the more radical elements of Shelley’s novel.
 It is once again the theme of the outcast, the abandoned child, the misunderstood creature turned into a monster by mirroring the wrong that is done against him.
 It is the god-complex of man and science, and the egotistic pride of men who lose sight of all morals and thoughts of the consequences of their actions, as well as the ignorance and evil of the mob.
 Alas, Whale doesn’t even bring in the subtleties of the first film, where the actions of Frankenstein where balanced between hubris and genuine Enlightenment-themed curiosity of the world.
 In Bride all the scientific dabbling is clearly of a negative sort.